zaincode/openrapid-rest/README.md

   this.next({ hello : "World" });
 }
 ```
-if there are some situation where middleware fails to proccess something you can just send response back to client using `this.response.send()` method
+if there are some situation where middleware fails to proccess something you can just send response back to client using `this.response.send()`